Quick Start: How to Use AVAnnotate

 Step 7: Publish and share your AVAnnotate project with the world!

-Go to Site Builder and select Publish!
+Go to the Site Builder page and select Publish!